The UKSCI Jan 2023 report shows that investing in ways to improve customer experience is fundamental:

 Workpro is mindful of the intersection between the positives which result from new technology (such as increased efficiency and adherence to policy) and the risk that a person-centred approach may be replaced.
 This is why we concentrate on developing “considerate automation” - technology solutions that remember the person at the centre.

 Complaints management software reduces the workload and stress for the employee(s) involved in handling a complaint, which ultimately enhances staff well-being.
 This is achieved by having a centralised system to remove duplication and save time searching for relevant documents.
 Workflow technology can also guide staff along pre-agreed steps, giving peace of mind that your business procedures are followed consistently.
 This allows staff more time to focus on the individual at the heart of a complaint.
 These gains in productivity also benefit the customer who receives the customer service they expect in a timely and considerate manner.
+If you'd like to learn more, take a look at our blog which discusses the key features a complaints management system should have to best optimise your processes.

 Consider how you manage vulnerable customers